 Cooking the apples

-Mashed apple finishing cooking
+Mashed apple once its finishing cooking

 Apple puree in a food processor to remove lumps